jpmrodrigues/esp8266-wemulator/README.md

 This library enables your esp8266 to simulate a Belkin Wemo switch.
 It can be discovered as a device by your Amazon Echo/Dot on the Smart home section.
 It supports calling the emulated device a custom name e.g. "Alexa, turn off test lights", where test lights is the custom name

-The library supports emulating up to 14 switches using 1 ESP8266 chip.
+The library supports emulating any number of switches using 1 ESP8266 chip.

 ## Installing